 | Over 12 hours in one day | 2x regular rate | Registered nurses, medical technicians |

-| Seventh consecutive workday | 1.5x or 2x rate | Healthcare professionals |
+| First 8 hours on seventh consecutive workday | 1.5x regular rate | Healthcare professionals |

 Pro tip: Always carefully document your work hours and verify that your employer calculates overtime accurately, as discrepancies can represent significant potential wage recovery.